fbegue/showcase-poc/README-Showcase-POC.md

 - adjust startup script to just warn if can't connect to sql
     - this is part of a larger push to just set this to the side for now

+- sql caching has been cut out from commitArtistGenres
+  - still submitting all of this in songkick_api.fetchMetroEvents using commit_artistSongkick_with_match

 # contents by directory